+Every part of making this was fun, from conception through throwing it up into the air for the above photo.
+Even the steek!
+(At least, in retrospect.)
 You can probably not help but notice that this pillow is huge.
 It is defintiely not a standard size pillow.
 I spent a long time searching for a pillow the right size to fit this case, and finally found one here.
 This is a duck feather and down bolster pillow measuring 51x100cm (20″ x 39″).

 I love the fabric I chose for the back as much as I love the knitted panel.
 They compliment each other so well.
 (In one of the previous posts, see above link, I wrote about finding the fabric; it was a remnant so I have no details.)
 See how it shines in the sun?
 And the yellow yarn (Quince & Co Chickadee in Carrie’s yellow), while pale with slightly brownish undertones on its own, gleams against the purple like burnished gold.
 Leah is a Tolkien fan but also a medieval history fanatic and I love the way this project has a very medieval look to it.